A quickest detection problem with false negatives: Solution of the quickest detection problem and further remarks

-The next theorem summarises the main theoretical results of the paper.
-We remark that the value function $\hat V$ is characterised explicitly up to determining $a^*$ as the unique root of an algebraic equation.
-Recall the sets $I_0, I_1, \dots$ defined in~\eqref{eq:def.Ik}. \begin{theorem} Let $(u,a^*)$ be the unique pair, constructed in Proposition \ref{lm:recur}, that solves the free boundary problem \eqref{eq:c1}--\eqref{eq:obs}.
-Then, the value function $\hat V$ of the quickest detection problem is equal to $u$ and it is given by
+We are now ready to provide a formal proof of Theorem~\ref{thm:main}.
+For completeness, and for the ease of exposition, we formulate a slightly extended version of Theorem~\ref{thm:main} that also accounts for the connections between the value function of the quickest detection problem and the solution of the free boundary problem.
+Recall the sets $J_0^*, J_1^*, \dots$ defined in~\eqref{eq:def.Ik}. \begin{theorem} Let $(u,a^*)$ be the unique pair, constructed in \eqref{eq:sys}--\eqref{eq:expression.u}, that solves the free boundary problem \eqref{eq:c1}--\eqref{eq:obs}.
+Then, the value function $\hat V$ of the quickest detection problem is equal to $u$ and given by

 with $\Psi$ defined in \eqref{eq:Psi} and the constant

 The boundary $a^*$ is the unique solution in $(0,1)$ of